Arsenal in the Community

 Arsenal legend Paul Davis recently joined Arsenal in the Community’s Parkinson’s Walking Football session.

-This programme provides a safe environment for participants to enjoy the game, and also extends a welcoming hand to individuals of all ages and abilities living with Parkinson's.
+This programme, funded by the Premier League and PFA, provides a safe environment for participants to enjoy the game, and also extends a welcoming hand to individuals of all ages and abilities living with Parkinson's.
 Beyond the game itself, the initiative serves as a platform for social interaction and support, and fosters a sense of community among its members.

 “It’s great to see this group enjoying themselves, and it’s amazing to see the work that Arsenal does to help people in the local community,” said Paul.